mikeyhoward1977/easy-plugin-demo/readme.txt

 We've also included a number of hooks and filters for further customizations by developers.

+**See this plugin in action**: We have a real world instance of this plugin running at [https://testdrive.kb-support.net/]('https://testdrive.kb-support.net/').

 **Follow this plugin on [GitHub](https://github.com/mikeyhoward1977/easy-plugin-demo)**

 **Languages**